DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 with non-overlapping rules, using perfect matching on all protocol layers.

 Flow rules can also be grouped, the flow rule priority is specific to the group they belong to.
-All flow rules in a given group are thus processed either before or after another group.
+All flow rules in a given group are thus processed within the context of that group.
+Groups are not linked by default, so the logical hierarchy of groups must be explicitly defined by flow rules themselves in each group using the JUMP action to define the next group to redirect too.
+Only flow rules defined in the default group 0 are guarantee to be matched against, this makes group 0 the origin of any group hierarchy defined by an application.

 Support for multiple actions per rule may be implemented internally on top of non-default hardware priorities, as a result both features may not be